 The Houston area is home to all types of weather.
 These extreme conditions range from hail to high winds and heavy rainstorms and all the way above 100 degree temperatures.
 If you are a Houstonian, you know to pack a jacket, a raincoat and to layer your clothing because our weather changes drastically.
 These severe conditions can cause damage to the exterior of your home, your roof of which is most susceptible due to it’s size and location.
 These events, particularly hailstorms, can cause long term damage that won’t show it’s effects or repercussions until long after the storm has passed.
 It is always a good idea to have your roof inspected periodically but especially after one of these events.
 You should reach out to a trained professional in the area, which we hope will be us, and request a thorough inspection.
 Here at Blue Ribbon Roofing we offer a free inspection and peace of mind.
 We will take picture of anything we may find and will advise you of your options.
-If you do have damage and decide to move forward with a claim, your Blue Ribbon Roofing representative will assist you in filing the claim with your insurance.
+If you do have damage and decide to move forward with a claim, your Blue Ribbon Roofing representative will be there to answer any questions you may have as you file your claim.
 Generally, once a claim is filed with the insurance carrier, they will contact the insured with a date and time for their adjustor to inspect the damage.
-The service we provide is to meet with the insurance adjustor on your behalf and advocate your interests during the roof inspection.
-We will help guide you through the remainder of the claim process and will be available to answer questions, explain procedures and re-explain anything that you may need clarification on.
+We will make ourselves available for that inspection in case you or the adjustor needs us.
+We will be there for you every step of the way to answer questions, explain procedures and re-explain anything that you may need clarification on.

 How does the payment process work?